Issues Triage Guidelines

-Triaging of bugs is an important task; when done correctly, it can reduce the time between reporting a bug and the availability of a fix enormously.
+Triaging of issues is an important task; when done correctly, it can reduce the time between reporting an issue and the availability of a fix enormously.

 A triager is like an assistant that helps with the information gathering and possibly the debugging of a new bug report.
 Because a triager helps preparing a bug before a developer gets involved, it can be a very nice role for new community members that are interested in technical aspects of the software.

 Triagers will stumble upon many different kind of issues, ranging from reports about spelling mistakes, or unclear log messages to memory leaks causing crashes or performance issues in environments with several hundred storage servers.